evtiff/portfolio/README.md

 Business Analytics with R (R programming):
   Graduate class taken at Purdue.
 The project included utilizes R Shiny to create a working dashboard allowing for students currently job searching to find help with resume readiness and job opportunity chances.

+Spotify Tableau Storyboard (Tableau):
+  Final Project for a class utilizing Tableau to create dashboards and storyboards with applications in business.

 Industry Practicum:
   Capstone project for MS BAIM degree.
 Worked with Red Roof Inn on a detector for anomalies in reservations within a 48 hour window.
 Utilized python and R for